 When viewing, exploring, or editing a workbook, all data elements are minimized by default to display multiple elements in the canvas.
 You can maximize any data element to focus on its details and explore the underlying data.

-When a grouping table is maximized, it expands to fill the entire workbook page.
-The underlying data doesn't need to be displayed in an additional table since it's already exposed in the grouping table itself.
+When a table element is maximized, it expands to fill the entire workbook page.
+The underlying data isn't displayed in a supplemental table since it's already exposed in the table element itself.

 Note: Data elements can be maximized in any workbook mode (View, Explore, or Edit), but changes can be made in Explore and Edit modes only.